 Is forgiveness a conscious choice, a physical act involving the will, or is it a feeling, an emotional state of being?
 The Bible offers insight and answers to these and many more questions about forgiveness.
-We'll take a look at the most frequently asked questions and find out what the Bible says about forgiveness.
+We'll take a look at the most frequently asked questions and find out what Scripture says about forgiveness.

 Is forgiveness a conscious choice, or an emotional state?I believe forgiveness is a choice we make through a decision of our will, motivated by obedience to God and his command to forgive.